student walking TU Dublin

 Overview

-Our level 8 Medical Science In-Practice micro-credentials are short, flexible courses that span the theory and practice of our fundamental and specialised CORU-approved BSc Medical Science modules in Cellular pathology, Clinical Chemistry, Haematology, Immunology, Medical Microbiology and Transfusion Science.
+Our Level 8 Medical Science In-Practice micro-credentials are short, flexible courses that span the theory and practice of our fundamental and specialised CORU-approved BSc Medical Science modules in Cellular pathology, Clinical Chemistry, Haematology, Immunology, Medical Microbiology and Transfusion Science.

 Minimum Entry Requirements

-Prior Learning in a Science-related area.
+Prior Learning in a related area.

 Course Content